sapthashree15/testshipping/test.md

 **Task 4**: Implement the Chart Component

-1. This React component, known as Chart, is designed to display a shipping rate chart based on the provided freightRates and packageWeightUnit props.
+1. This React component, known as Chart, is designed to display a shipping rate chart based on the provided freightrates and packageWeightUnit props.
 The chart is encapsulated within a div element with the class name "chart-container" for styling purposes.

 2. The table consists of a header row with three columns: "Package Weight," "Destination," and "Shipping Rate."
 The body of the table is dynamically generated based on the freightRates prop.
 For each freight rate in the array, a row is created with three cells: